SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

  \[
  \P_{\bfy\sim\CD}(\bfy_{S^c} ~|~ \bfy_S = \bfx_S) = \prod_{i \in S^c} p(y_i).
  \]
 This has been the approach taken for example in [Fong2017],[MacDonald2019] and [Ribeiro2016].
 The problem here is that for certain masks this can create features that are not there in the original image, see Figure 4 for an illustration.
-This can actually happen even when unintended in case of an optimiser solving for small distortion $D_{f,\mathbf{x}}$, as shown in Figure 4.
+This can actually happen even when unintended in case of an optimiser solving for small distortion $$D_{f,\mathbf{x}}$$, as shown in Figure 4.

 <div style="display: flex; justify-content: center;">